bitdust/EarthLiveSharp/README.md

 ## Support Us
 This tool is currently using the **AWESOME** & **FREE** CDN service from [cloudinary](http://cloudinary.com/invites/lpov9zyyucivvxsnalc5/wsi2ymxheeqswcr9ijij).
 But the monthly bandwidth is limited.
-Please help us by accepting [this invite](http://cloudinary.com/invites/lpov9zyyucivvxsnalc5/wsi2ymxheeqswcr9ijij) and sign up for a totally free account.
+You can help us by accepting [this invite](http://cloudinary.com/invites/lpov9zyyucivvxsnalc5/wsi2ymxheeqswcr9ijij) and sign up for a totally free account.